 The Barker-Moore House, also known simply as the Barker House, is currently home to the Edenton Historical Commission and is open to the public for tours.

 The Barker House was built in 1782 in Edenton, North Carolina, for Thomas and Penelope Barker.
-Penelope Barker presided over the notorious Edenton Tea Party on October 25, 1774.
+Penelope Barker presided over the famed Edenton Tea Party on October 25, 1774.

 The home was originally built two blocks north from where it currently presides at 505 South Broad Street and consisted only of a parlor wing and half hall built in a Federal style.
 In 1830, Augustus Moore bought the house and added onto the home three times.
 It now has three floors and eight fireplaces.
 The second front parlor was built in Georgian and the dinning room and kitchen are done in Greek Revival style.